Bürgerturm

 How long should I spend visiting?

-A visit to the Bürgerturm typically takes about an hour, allowing time to explore the tower and the surrounding area.
+A visit to the Bürgerturm typically takes about an hour, allowing time to appreciate the architecture and learn about its history.

 Is photography allowed?